timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

 ---
 <h2>Discussing my cancer diagnosis with our children</h2>

-It was still dark out at 5:30 a.m. and I was able to elude the creaks and cracks of our floor tiptoeing past the boys bedroom.
-Attempting to sneak out of the house for my treatment, I thought I had made an escape as I headed downstairs when a soft, concerned voice whispered, "Dad, where are you going?"
+It was still dark out at 5:30 a.m. and I'm attempting to sneak out of the house for my treatment before the boys woke up.
+I eluded the creaks and cracks of the floor, tiptoeing past the boys bedroom.
+I thought the coast was clear as I headed downstairs when a soft, concerned voice whispered, "Dad, where are you going?”

-Surprised that Caleb was awake, I considered how to respond.
+Surprised that Caleb was awake, I quickly considered how to respond.
 Do I tell a little fib?
 “I’m going out for a jog” (unlikely), or “I’m getting an early start on breakfast and your lunches” (unusual).
 Or the truth that daily breaks my heart?
-I’m going to stare cancer in the face and receive life or death treatment.
-I’m going to find out how long I have to live.
+“I’m going to stare cancer in the face and receive life or death treatment.
+I’m going to find out how long I have to live.”

 <h2>How do you discuss a cancer diagnosis with your kids?</h2>

-How do you handle a fragile child’s heart that believes his dad is healthy, not sick.
+How do you handle a child’s fragile heart that believes his dad is healthy, not sick.
 Strong, not weak.
-Dad is the family provider, not the one in need.
+The family's provider, not the one in need.
 I’m weary holding his childlike concern and decide to punt for another day.
 I replied, “Buddy, dad has a doctor's appointment this morning.
 Go back to bed and don’t wake up mom or your brothers.”

 Needless to say, I don't have a great answer.
 Over the last two years, I’ve learned a lot through the help of social workers and <a href="https://www.theatlantic.com/ideas/archive/2021/03/tim-keller-growing-my-faith-face-death/618219/" class="text-yellow-500">others</a> who have <a href="https://www.theringer.com/2022/3/3/22956353/fatherhood-cancer-jonathan-tjarks" class="text-yellow-500">walked this path</a>.
 Rarely, though, has anyone touched my deepest heart wounds.